isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-brown-recluse-spiders/index.md

 The fiddle-back spider or Brown recluse have markings but will also have many shades such as light or dark brown - you can get them in Kentucky, western Georgia, and central Texas.
 These nocturnal hunters will prey on mosquitoes, and flies among other insects.
 But they won't harm humans - but act in self-defense and they'll use their bites.

 You may confuse the Brown recluse with wolf spiders but these ones have eight eyes and larger in body size.
-The recluse has fine hairs and six eyes but smaller in size. - Despite that bites from brown recluse are rare, they are itchy and become reddish - and may become[an open sore](https://www.mayoclinic. org/diseases-conditions/spider-bites/symptoms-causes/syc-20352371)taking even a weak to heal.
+The recluse has fine hairs and six eyes but smaller in size. - Despite that bites from brown recluse are rare, they are itchy and become reddish - and may become[an open sore](https://www.mayoclinic.org/diseases-conditions/spider-bites/symptoms-causes/syc-20352371)takingeven a weak to heal.

 On the body shape, these spiders are violin shape (and dark brown) on their cephalothorax - the section where the bug's legs are attached. - The spider has a uniformly-colored abdomen and legs - it has no multiple abdomen pigments. - It has no spines but some fine hairs on its legs The bug has 6 (not eight) eyes arranged in pairs but has some small space that separates the egg pairs.